Graham Tulloch

 "As I drove past the house, I could see his porch light was on.
 It must have been about half five."

 Caitlin Howell's statement is the warmest, the saddest, and the most sympathetic of the three.
 She speaks of Tulloch with genuine affection.
 She describes her father's death without bitterness.
 She presents herself as a loyal assistant who was given a lifeline by a generous man.
+She mentions a note he left on the dashboard of a borrowed car.
+She remembers the mud on his boots.
 It is the kind of account that makes you want to look elsewhere for the killer.

 But the porch light gives her away.
 The Hive smart home log is unambiguous: the light comes on at 6:00 p.m. every day, on a timer that has not been changed since 2023.
 At 5:30 p.m. in November, it is dark outside, which is why the detail feels plausible.
 It should have been dark enough for a porch light.
 But the light was not yet on.